casper-network/docs-archive/dapp-dev-guide/ethereum-keys.rst

 Key Generation
 --------------

-The CasperLabs client enables the creation of a new ed25519 key-pair and the coresponding account hash.
+The CasperLabs client enables the creation of a new ed25519 key-pair.

 .. code-block:: bash